apex/up/docs/04-configuration.md

 ## Stages

-Up supports the concept of "stages" for configuration, such as mapping of custom domains, or tuneing the size of Lambda function to use.
+Up supports the concept of "stages" for configuration, such as mapping of custom domains, or tuning the size of Lambda function to use.

 By default the following stages are defined: